torque/torque.github.io/contents/articles/version-2-0/index.md

 Well, it's been a while.

-Two years, actually, and I've decided to resurrect one of the corpses in my closet.
+Two years, actually, if you round up.
+I've decided to resurrect one of the corpses in my closet.
 It's not perfect, but I'd like to delude myself into thinking that it's better than its previous iteration.

 After all, look at these flippin' fabulous features for, uh, formatting!